aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-code-128-configuration/_index.md

 using Aspose.BarCode.Generation;
 ```

-## One-Dimensional Code 128 Configuration
+## One-Dimensional Code 128 Configuration – barcode with checksum

 Now, let's create Code 128 barcodes using Aspose.BarCode for .NET.
 We'll go through each step in detail, ensuring that you have a clear understanding of the process.

 ### Step 2: Set the Path